Celebrating school sport and physical activity in Herefordshire and Worcestershire

 Round 2- Regional awards Winners of the Sports Partnership Herefordshire and Worcestershire county awards will be entered into the regional competition with winners from the other five West Midlands County Sports Partnerships (Active Black Country / Sport across Staffordshire & Stoke-on-Trent (SASSOT) / Sport Birmingham / Coventry, Solihull & Warwickshire Sport (CSW Sport) / Energize Shropshire, Telford & Wrekin).

-These awards are a celebration of good practice in utilising the premium, recognition on a local, regional and national stage.
+These awards are a celebration of good practice in utilising the PE Premium; schools will receive recognition at a local and regional level.

 Guidance for the nomination submission